 Author: Eoin Colfer

-Twelve-year-old Artemis Fowl is a millionaire, a genius—and, above all, a criminal mastermind.
-But even Artemis doesn’t know what he’s taken on when he kidnaps a fairy, Captain Holly Short of the LEPrecon Unit.
-These aren’t the fairies of bedtime stories—they’re dangerous!
-Full of unexpected twists and turns, Artemis Fowl is a riveting, magical adventure.
+Twelve-year-old Artemis Fowl is a millionaire, a genius, and, above all, a criminal mastermind.
+But even Artemis doesn't know what he's taken on when he kidnaps a fairy, Captain Holly Short of the LEPrecon Unit.
+These aren't fairies of bedtime stories; these fairies are armed and dangerous.

 I wish my 12-year old self had books like this when I was growing up.
 Or really, I wish my 12-year old self had wanted to read books like this when I was growing up.
 I read a lot of serialised girl fiction, like Sweet Valley and The Babysitters Club and not quite enough ‘boy books’.
 I realised now that while I learned a lot about gossip, boys and friendship, I missed some really important lessons, like adventure, or blackmail.